Has your exercise regime has taken a bit of a hit? Jessica Ennis-Hill explains what you need to know to get it going again…

 Small but mighty

-If you're looking to kick-start your fitness in January, sign up now for our 30-day January plan, where Jess has shared a programme for what to do and when, and will coach you through every single day!
+If you're looking to kick-start your fitness, sign up now for our 30-day kickstart plan, where Jessica Ennis-Hill has shared a programme for what to do and when, and will coach you through every single day!

-Check out the new 5, 20, 24 and 29-minute sessions in the Jennis app
+Check out the new 5, 20, 24 and 29-minute sessions in the Jennis Fitness app